-There are several ways to handle debt, including debt consolidation programs, debt consolidation loans, credit counselling, budgeting and cutting costs, or, as a last resort, bankruptcy.
+There are several ways to handle debt, including debt consolidation programs, debt consolidation loans, credit counselling, budgeting and cutting costs, or even bankruptcy.
 Another option that people might consider is a consumer proposal.
-But what is a consumer proposal?
-How does it work?
-And what are the benefits and drawbacks?
+But what is a consumer proposal, how does it work, and what are the benefits and drawbacks?
+Let's find out!

 Benefits of Consumer Proposals